sgmurphy/wordpress-plugins/use-any-font/readme.txt

 * Removed i from italic tags so that it won't affect icons.

 = 5.11.2 =
-* Extra error handling for font manager.
+* Extra error handling for custom font manager.

 = 5.11.1 =
 * Added support for WPBakery Page Builder (Js Composer).
 Adds custom uploaded fonts to WPBakery Typography list.